-Table 1 Principal a impact ind Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period Bio- diversity 7.
-Activities negatively affecting biodiversity sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity sensitive areas where activities of those investee companies negatively affect those areas 6.49% (coverage 56%) 5.27% (coverage 62%) Primary data source is Sustainalytics and and Stamdata.
-Metric expressed as a percentage of total AUM.
+Table 1 Principal ac Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period Bio- diversity 7.
+Activities negatively affecting biodiversity sensitive areas Share of investments in investee companies with sites/ operations located in or near to biodiversity sensitive areas where activities of those investee companies negatively affect those areas 4.99% (coverage 67%) 5.46 % (coverage 57.67%) 6.49% (coverage 56%) Primary data source is Sustainal- ytics and Stamdata.
+Metric expressed as a percent- age of total AUM.
 Actions taken: Biodiversity is one of three focus areas for engagement.
 We expect companies to mitigate impacts on biodiversity and ecosystems through commitments at the organizational level and respect international agreements such as the UN Convention on Biological Diversity.
 Companies depending on or impacting biodiversity and ecosystems should integrate relevant nature-related risks and opportunities into their corporate strategy, risk management and reporting, in accordance with the recommendations of the Task Force on Nature-related Financial Disclosure (TNFD).
-In Storebrand's Nature policy from 2022, we committed to: Screening portfolios and setting targets Active ownership and stakeholder engagement Reducing our negative and increasing positive impact Disclose and promote transparency As first step to assess the impacts and dependencies of our investments on nature and biodiversity, we screened our portfolios using the tool ENCORE in 2022.
+In Storebrand's Nature policy from 2022, we committed to: • Screening portfolios and setting targets • Active ownership and stakeholder engagement • Reducing our negative and increasing positive impact • Disclose and promote transparency As a first step to assess the impacts and dependencies of our investments on nature and biodiversity, we screened our portfolios using the tool ENCORE in 2022.
 This sector-level analysis gave insights for the development of our engagement strategy.
+In 2024 we have also assessed our exposure to water risk and started initial mapping of sensitive locations in line with TNFP LEAP approach.
+In 2024 we launched our first integrated climate and nature report.
+Climate and Nature Disclosure Regarding active ownership, we participated in or supported 280 engagements related to nature and biodiversity in the reference period.
 For more information on how our engagements during the reference period were linked to the PAIs, see the online engagement dashboard on our website: Active ownership - www.storebrand.com In 2022, we expanded our exclusion criteria to reduce our negative impact on biodiversity and valuable and vulnerable ecosystems.
-The activity-based criteria cover: Mining operations that conduct direct marine or riverine tailings disposal Companies that operate in ecologically sensitive areas: Companies that derive more than 5 % of their revenues from Artic drilling will be put on our observation list and closely monitored and engaged with based on our existing ownership.
-Deep-sea mining Conduct-based exclusions of companies based on severe environmental damage (for example activities negatively affecting biodiversity sensitive areas) can be found here: Docu
+The activity-based criteria cover: • Mining operations that conduct direct marine or riverine tailings disposal • Companies that operate in ecologically sensitive areas: Companies that derive more than 5 % of their revenues from Arctic drilling will be put on our observation list